How To Setup SMTP For WordPress Email Delivery

 Is your contact form e-mails not coming to your e-mail inbox?
-See know a simple way to fix it and make the e-mails comes properly.
+See a simple way to fix it and make the e-mails come appropriately.
 In this post, I’ll show you how to increase the deliverability of emails sent by WordPress using SMTP.
 Keep reading to learn how to correctly setup SMTP for WordPress email delivery.

-You know what sucks?
+Do you know what sucks?
 When your emails show up in your intended recipients’ spam folders.
-You’re sending content that needs to be seen, but the Internet gatekeepers are sending it straight to junk.
+You’re sending content that needs to be seen, but the Internet gatekeepers send it straight to junk.

 It’s annoying.
 But as anyone who has tried to receive Contact Form 7 emails at their Gmail account can attest to, it happens far too often with emails sent to your WordPress site.

 See, that’s because WordPress, by default, uses the PHP mail function.
-And as a result, spam folders can eat far too many of those important emails like contact form notifications, registration details, password resets, and more.
+And as a result, spam folders can eat far too many essential emails like contact form notifications, registration details, password resets, and more.

 What’s the Problem With WordPress’ PHP Mail Function?

 If you’re lucky, nothing.
 PHP mail works most of the time.
-In my experience, it’s rare for basic WordPress notification emails to go to spam (though it does happen).
-Where WordPress’ PHP mail function can really break down is when it comes to sending notifications from plugins.
+In my experience, it’s rare for essential WordPress notification emails to go to spam (though it does happen), where WordPress’ PHP mail function can break down when sending notifications from plugins.

 For example, I consistently have to set up custom filters to allow notification emails from my contact form plugin to go to my inbox instead of my spam folder.

 Some hosts also limit the use of the PHP mail function.
-As far as I know, this isn’t a major consideration (most hosts will only limit you if you’re abusing it), but it may be a problem for some hosts.
+As far as I know, this isn’t a significant consideration (most hosts will only determine you if you’re abusing it), but it may be a problem for some hosts.

 Additionally, I’ve read about some security plugins causing issues with WordPress’ PHP mail function, though I haven’t personally experienced this.

-All in all, if you’ve been having any deliverability problems with your WordPress emails, moving to SMTP offers a good chance at fixing them.
+If you’ve been having any deliverability problems with your WordPress emails, moving to SMTP offers a good chance of fixing them.

 What is SMTP?
 Why Use it for WordPress